DiversityInc has recognized Mastercard for our efforts to develop and encourage an inclusive workplace.

 Leading our diversity efforts

-At Mastercard, combining our industry expertise with the diverse insights from our global workforce is at the core of our diversity strategy.
-Our dedication to cultivating an environment for all employees that respects their individual strengths, views and experiences is our foundation.
-We aim to promote increased engagement, which naturally leads to greater innovation and productivity.
+At Mastercard, our industry expertise is enhanced by the diverse insights from our global workforce, which is at the core of our diversity and inclusion strategy.
+Our dedication to cultivating an environment for all employees that respects their individual strengths, views and experiences is our foundation, which leads to engagement, innovation and productivity.